 Always Extinguish Used Charcoal

-You’ll always want to make sure to extinguish any leftover charcoal completely before you go ahead and do anything else.
+You’ll always want to make sure to put out a charcoal grill completely before you go ahead and do anything else.
 First, close the lid on your charcoal grill, and then close all of the vents to cut off the air supply to the fire and smoke.

 If you dispose of the ash too quickly, you may start a bin fire.
 Therefore, leaving your used coals to cool off for 48 hours is advised.